Over-Run/overrungl/README.md

 ### Enable native access

-You must enable the access to restricted methods by adding a VM argument or a manifest attribute.
+The access to restricted methods must be enabled by adding a VM argument or a manifest attribute.
-The customizer can generate a list of modules to be enabled.
+The customizer can generate a list of modules to be enabled access.

 ```
 --enable-native-access=overrungl.core,...